 Stakeholder contribution to the company

-As I mentioned before, each stakeholder has influence and contribution.
+As mentioned before, each stakeholder has influence and contribution.
 For example, a company makes money by selling products to customers.
 Thus, the company must satisfy them to secure the cash flowing in.

 Satisfying customers requires companies to offer superior products.
 The company may sell a standard product at a lower price than competitors.
 Or they provide a unique product at a premium price.